phantamanta44/tinkers-evolution/README.md

 * **Draconic Evolution**
     * Adds wyvern, draconic, and chaotic materials that use energy and are upgradable by fusion crafting
     * Adds modifiers that augment offensive capabilities against draconic armour, among other things
+    * Allows wyvern and draconic flux capacitors to apply the "fluxed" modifier
 * **Industrial Foregoing**
     * Adds IF-based materials, including a powerful pink metal material
     * Adds meat ingots!
 Tasty!
+* **Mekanism**
+    * Adds osmium, refined obsidian/glowstone, and HDPE materials
+    * Allows the energy tablet to apply the "fluxed" modifier
 * **Thermal Series**
     * Adds materials for the various thermal metals
     * Adds support to the magma crucible for smeltery melting recipes
+    * Allows flux capacitors to apply the "fluxed" modifier

 More mod integrations will be added as development goes on.
 The current plans for the future can be found [here](https://github.com/phantamanta44/tinkers-evolution/blob/1.12.2/TODO.md).